vinnibea/space-news/space-news/README.md

 - Search input
 - filtering articles by keywords
 ---- priority of fields: (1) names; and (2) description
- - matched keywords should are highlighted with yellow color
+ - matched keywords are highlighted with yellow color

 Technologies used:
 - React